Logo

 The most profound realization in the atomic habits chapter 1 summary is the dismantling of goal-setting culture.
 Everyone has goals.
 Every Olympic athlete wants the gold medal; every candidate wants the job.
 If successful and unsuccessful people share the exact same goals, then the goal cannot be what differentiates them.

 It is their habit improvement system.
 A goal is a singular moment in time—cleaning your room gives you a clean room for one hour until you make a mess again.
 But building a system of putting things away immediately changes the trajectory forever.
 A goal restricts happiness because you tell yourself: "Once I reach my goal, then I will be happy."
 A system allows you to fall in love with the process and succeed every single day.
+For a quick reference to all the strategies in one place, our Atomic Habits cheat sheet distills each law into actionable steps.

 Real-Life Applications